JSaldivia/coding-interview-road-map/README.md

     - [ ] CRACKING the CODING INTERVIEW
     - [ ] Teach Yourself Data Structures and Alcorithms

+> [!NOTE]
+- Leetcode, and neetcode are important sources to keep in mind for the past few months I slacked on the work on it and focused on my internship but after being reach out by Google, Amazon and Meta I realize the importance on Practice practice and practice! in case I did not mentioned...
+Practice even more! that is how you get good at DSA, there are no shortcuts just work.

 ## From planning to execution.